raineorshine/y-websocket-auth/README.md

 const { createServer } = require('y-websocket-auth/server')

 const server = createServer({
+  // accessToken is passed as { auth: ACCESS_TOKEN }
+  // in the WebsocketProvider constructor on the client-side
   authenticate: async (accessToken: string) => {
     // do authentication
     return true